gpietro/cognitive-landpage/README.md

 ## TODO

-- Improve responsive layout and CSS styling
+- Improve responsive layout and CSS styling.
-- Update useStaticQuery to Query(lang: {$eq: $language})
+- Add missing CustomTypes in Prismic: Header, Developers section, Footer.
-- Better solution to i18n pages
+- Find a better solution to i18n pages to avoid initial redirect.
-- Add React PropTypes & defaultProps
+- Add React PropTypes & defaultProps.
-- Add more testing
+- Add more testing.
+I wanted to install the base tooling and implement the workflow with Cypress but I didn't have time to actually add real tests.
-- Add versioning system with tags
+- Add versioning system with tags for deploying the app.
-- Define missing custom types

 ## Step by step overview